rizkyikhwan/miracle-basketball/README.md

 So, what the technology i use to development this project :

 1. Vue JS 2
+2. Vue Router
-2. Vuex (I'm very newbie in Vuex actually)
+3. Vuex (I'm very newbie in Vuex actually)
-3. Firebase
+4. Firebase

 Some libraries i use :